-- Opportunities for personal development have reduced as a result of not being able to travel internationally.
+- Opportunities for personal development have been reduced as a result of not being able to travel internationally.

-- Since all our work is project driven, and we communicate regularly via brief daily sprint calls and longer weekly team meetings, there has really been no appreciable difference in my manager’s ability to evaluate my work.
+- Since all our work is project-driven, and we communicate regularly via brief daily sprint calls and longer weekly team meetings, there has really been no appreciable difference in my manager’s ability to evaluate my work.

 - It’s a double-edged sword.
 The organization promotes development and growth for staff, but there seems to be no time to do it and during COVID we were all asked to cut expenses which means that budgeted dollars for career development were not as readily available or accessible.